The best Tejano albums from any given year are timeless, and 2017 is no different.

 #3 Jaime Y Los Chamacos — Este Momento

 Jaime Y Los Chamacos returned with a new album, Este Momento, released in June.
 Much like their other albums, this one is packed with rancheras and cumbias, new material, and some golden oldies that put the JYLC on the map.
 The lead single “El Embrujo” featuring DJ Kane is a hard-driving that kept the dance floors moving in 2017.

 #2 Isabel Marie — Sígueme

 Young singing sensation Isabel Marie Sanchez dropped her sophomore album Sígueme in June.
 The 14-year-old singer’s debut album New Girl In Town helped her win Best New Female Artist at the 2017 Tejano Music Awards in October.
 Her follow-up is another great album from one of Tejano’s rising stars and features the hit singles “Porque Tu No Estas”, “Donde Esta El Amor” and a great cover of Selena’s “Dreaming Of You”.

 #1 Elida Reyna Y Avante — Mi Época

 Elida Reyna Y Avante keep releasing hit album after hit album.
-EYA released two albums in 2017, 40 Éxitos in November that features all of the Grammy winner’s hit singles, duets and fan favorites, but Mi Época, released in February, takes the top spot on our list.
-The 12 song disc featured the hit singles “Y Se Fue”, “Nunca Pasa Nada”, and “De Cero A Millón”.
+EYA released two albums in 2017, 40 Éxitos in November features all of the Grammy winner’s hit singles, duets, and fan favorites, but Mi Época, released in February, takes the top spot on our list.
+The 12-song disc featured the hit singles “Y Se Fue”, “Nunca Pasa Nada”, and “De Cero A Millón”.
 The album shows that 2017 was definitely the era of EYA.